 Day 03: Akrotgetta – Gulling

-The next campsite is Gulling, the trail from Akhrotgetta is beautiful & goes through Oak, Rhododendron and Birch trees.
-It’s a short trek, you will be crossing many small streams before reaching the Gulling campsite by lunchtime.
+Gulling is the next campsite.
+The trail from Akhrotgetta is beautiful & goes through Oak, Rhododendron and Birch trees.
+It’s a short trek where you will be crossing many small streams before reaching the Gulling campsite by lunchtime.
 After Lunch, you will have plenty of time to rest, explore the campsite, read a novel, write something, play a cricket match with the locals or even go to a nearby stream & dip your legs to relax for a while.
+This is a rejuvenation time to also chill with other trekkers.
 The last rays of the sun disappearing from the Dunagiri peak is something to look out for from this campsite.
 If you have an interest in bird photography, you will fall in love with this place where you can sight some rare Himalayan bird species.

 Day 04: Gulling Campsite – Auli

-The next morning you will trek to the Tali lake, it’s a small lake with some spectacular views take some rest and continue towards the Gorson Bugyal.
+The next morning you will trek to the Tali lake.
+Its a small lake with some spectacular views.
+You can take some rest here and absorb the beauty of the nature.
+Now, continue towards the Gorson Bugyal.
 Gorson Bugyal is a 1-2 km trek from Auli, the famous Ski destination of India.
 You have to cross the entire Gorson Bugyal to reach the Padiyar temple which is a small temple between Gorson Bugyal and Auli.

 You will reach Auli around 3-4 PM and then either stay in Auli or take a shared cab to Joshimath, from where buses and shared cabs ply in the morning for Rishikesh & Haridwar.